cosmos/ethermint/docs/basics/namespaces.md

 #### Parameters

-- the data to convert into a SHA3 hash
+- The data to convert into a SHA3 hash

 ```json
 // Request